CarlosLaraFP/Vulkan/README.md

 * Shadow mapping
 * Enable best practice validation [layer]
 * Allocate multiple buffers from a single memory allocation
-* Store vertex and index buffer into a single VkBuffer and use offsets in (vkCmdBindVertexBuffers, etc.)
 * Dedicated memory operations queue with command pool
 * Implement push constants [to replace UBO approach]
 * Real-time offline on-device inference with rendered images via compute shader (MNIST or a canonical computer vision model)